 The objective of this study is to better characterize landslide hazards within the Nepal and Himalaya region in the wake of the Gorkha earthquake, which occurred on April 25, 2015.
-This study seeks to use the plethora of high resolution remote sensing data and international landslide mapping efforts carried out following the Gorkha earthquake in order to develop a landslide identification product by using data analysis and evaluation techniques as well as monitoring and reporting tools.
+This study sought to use the plethora of high resolution remote sensing data and international landslide mapping efforts carried out following the Gorkha earthquake in order to develop a landslide identification product by using data analysis and evaluation techniques, as well as monitoring and reporting tools.
 We hope to develop near real-time identification products to help inform on the ground landslide risk management.

 Abstract

 Nepal and the Himalaya region is a hotspot for landslide activity due to its mountainous topography, complex terrain, and monsoon rains.
 There have been few regional or global efforts that document where landslide have occurred and estimate potential landslide conditions in near-real time.
-This study utilizes NASA Earth observations including Landsat 5 and 8, MODIS, SRTM, ASTER, TRMM and GPM information along with various ancillary datasets to create a sudden landslide identification product (SLIP) and validate the model results in Nepal, Brazil, and Central America.
+This study utilized NASA Earth observations including Landsat 5 and 8, MODIS, SRTM, ASTER, TRMM and GPM information, along with various ancillary datasets, to create a sudden landslide identification product (SLIP) and validate the model results in Nepal, Brazil, and Central America.
 The hazard assessment model and SLIP will be used by the International Centre for Integrated Mountain Development (ICIMOD) to protect and manage ecosystems and villages in Nepal and to reduce poverty through integrated natural resource management and regional cooperation.

 Community Concerns

 Landslides cause hundreds of fatalities and millions of dollars in losses in the Nepal and Himalaya region annually.
 This is often due to landslides impacting poorly constructed buildings, vulnerable settlement locations and significant landslide susceptibility.
 In the wake of the M7.8 Gorkha earthquake, which occurred on April 25, 2015, landslides arose as a significant induced hazard that are likely to increase in frequency and severity during the upcoming monsoon season.
 The devastating Gorkha earthquake has caused increased scrutiny on the region resulting in an influx of international organizations mapping landslides and providing high-resolution imagery of the area.
 This presents an exciting research opportunity to develop near real-time automatic detection products from superior data, as well as improve and disseminate a hazard assessment and decision support tool for end-users.
-Additionally, landslides often obstruct valley bottoms, which dams rivers and exacerbates flood potential.
+Additionally, landslides often obstruct valley bottoms, which dams rivers and exacerbate flood potential.
 With current underestimation of landslide impacts and the increasing trend in frequency and intensity of landslide events due to anthropogenic factors, this work is critical even outside the scope of the earthquake.

 Current Management Practices & Policies